UK's Truss forced into U-turn on tax after week of market turmoil | Politics

 Truss and Kwarteng were elected into government in 2019 when former leader Boris Johnson secured a landslide victory on a very different manifesto, promising to increase government spending, particularly in Britain's more deprived areas.
 Johnson was driven from office after three years by a party rebellion over his conduct.

 Truss won the race to replace him after vowing to reignite the economy.
 But while defending her tax cut policy on Sunday, she was unable to rule out public spending cuts and restrictions on welfare payments in order to balance the books.
-The Institute for Fiscal Studies said public spending would have to be cut unless Kwarteng cut other tax cuts too, an unpalatable prospect for many as the country's health service, schools and judiciary increasingly creak under pressure.
+The Institute for Fiscal Studies said public spending would have to be cut unless Kwarteng reversed other unfunded policies too, an unpalatable prospect for many as the country's health service, schools and judiciary increasingly creak under pressure.
+Kwarteng speaks to the party's annual conference around 4 p.m.
+(1500 GMT) on Monday.

 Many Conservatives warned that tax and spending cuts risked taking them back to their "nasty party" image of 20 years ago.
 Ben Houchen, the Conservative mayor of Tees Valley in northeast England, said he understood the principle of cutting taxes but said such a move during a cost-of-living crisis for millions had been "very naive".
 "Would I have done it?
-Absolutely not," he told the party's annual conference, where Kwarteng is due to speak later.
+Absolutely not," he said.

 Britain's opposition Labour Party said the government had destroyed its economic credibility and damaged the economy too.
 Showing how unpredictable Britain's dominant political party has become, one former minister, Nadine Dorries, who backed Truss as prime minister less than a month ago, now said she must call an election because she has no personal mandate to govern.